 The Repository pattern allows you to easily test your application with unit tests.
-Remember that unit tests only test our code, not infrastructure, so the repository abstractions make it easier to achieve that goal.
+Remember that unit tests only test our code, not infrastructure, so the repository abstractions will meka it easier to achieve that goal.

-As noted in an earlier section, it is recommended that you define and place the repository interfaces in the domain model layer so the application layer (for instance, your Web API microservice) does not depend directly on the infrastructure layer where you have implemented the actual repository classes.
-By doing this and using Dependency Injection in the controllers of your Web API, you can implement mock repositories that return fake data instead of data from the database.
+As introduced in a previous section, it is recommended to define and place the Repository interfaces in the domain layer so the application layer (for instance, your Web API microservice) doesn't directly depend on the Infrastructure layer where you have implemented the actual Repository classes.
+By doing so and using Dependency Injection in the controllers of your Web API you could implement mock Repositories that would return fake hard-coded data instead of accessing the database.
 That decoupled approach allows you to create and run unit tests that can test just the logic of your application without requiring connectivity to the database.

-Connections to databases can fail and, more importantly, running hundreds of tests against a database is bad for two reasons.
-First, it can take a lot of time because of the large number of tests.
-Seconds, the database records might change and impact the results of your tests, so that they might not be consistent.
-Testing against the database is not a unit tests but an integration test.
-You should have many unit tests running fast, but fewer integration tests against the databases.
+Connections to databases can fail and more importantly, running hundreds of tests against a database is a bad thing for two reasons.
+First, it might take a lot of time because of the large number of tests, and second, the database's records might change and impact on the results of your tests, so they might not be consistent.
+Testing against the database is not a Unit Tests but an Integration Test.
+You should have many Unit Tests running fast but fewer Integration Tests against the databases.